Mufassil Islam

-Mufassil Muhammed Mazhaarul Islam is a British–Bangladeshi lawyer, academic, journalist, activist, political commentator, and Islamic scholar known for his criticism of religious extremism.
+Mufassil Muhammed Mazhaarul Islam is a former British–Bangladeshi lawyer, academic, journalist, activist, political commentator, and critic of religious extremism.
 He is an advocate of the Bangladesh Bar Council.
-He was the Chairman of the For Britain political party in Northern Ireland.
+He was the chairman of the For Britain political party in Northern Ireland.

 Early life and family

 Mufassil Islam was born on 10 October 1966, in Dhaka, Bangladesh.
 He is the son of Muhammad Nazrul Islam, a lawyer and law professor at the Central Law College in Dhaka, and Niru Nahar.
 His grandfather Muhamad Sulaiman was a Sufi saint.
-His granduncle Nurul Islam was the Chief Justice of Bangladesh.
+His granduncle A. K. M. Nurul Islam was the Chief Justice of Bangladesh.

+Mufassil Islam hails from a distinguished family with notable contributions in law, medicine, and the arts.
+His maternal grandfather, K. M. Sadequr Rahman, was a prominent lawyer and the founder of the High Speed Group, the largest shipping conglomerate in what was then East Pakistan (now Bangladesh).
+On his paternal side, his uncle Dr. Mahbubul Islam was a pioneering bariatric surgeon based in Iowa, USA.
+His younger sister, Humairia Islam, is a recognized film director in North Carolina and is listed in Who’s Who in America.
+His elder sister, Dr. Shireen Islam, is a practicing physician also residing in North Carolina.

+Mufassil’s maternal lineage traces back to the aristocratic zamindar (landowning) family of Araihajar in Narayanganj.
+His maternal great-grandfather, Advocate Mumtaj Uddin Ahmed, was among the founding members of the Dhaka Bar Association, contributing significantly to the early legal infrastructure of the region.